Science and Literature (Q3279)

 15 credits, Level 5

-We will consider how literary modes and genres such as realism and utopia developed in dialogue with scientific knowledge and practices.
-We will discuss how science can be a form of literature, examining the roles of narrative, language and metaphor in scientific texts by authors such as Darwin.
+We will consider how literary modes and genres such as realism, utopia and even gothic horror developed in dialogue with scientific knowledge and practices.

 Contact hours and workload